Abzwingten/RibbonCalculator/README.md

 Removes generated mesh from scene.
 Works only for current session.

 # Math
-Curature of magnetig field contains inside GetWidth fuction.
-It's approximated magnetig field density module.
-In strength field algorithm creates wide lines, in weak - narrow lines.
+Curvature of magnetic field contains inside GetWidth() fuction.
+It's approximated magnetig field density module over two driver sides, in line between center of magnets.
+Algorithm creates wide lines in strength field, and in weak - narrow lines.

 P.S.
-Sorry for bad code, i no have time for cleaning, so i will be very grateful if someone helps me.
+Sorry for bad code, i have no time for cleaning, so i will be very grateful if someone helps me.

+# License
+MIT